lekha-mishra/ToDo-Manager-Vue/README.md

 npm run serve
 ```

-# Steps to upgrade command from Vue 2 to Vue 3
+# Steps to upgrade from Vue 2 to Vue 3 environment for existing project
-First, we make sure that our @vue/cli-service is in the newest version.
+- First, we make sure that our @vue/cli-service is in the newest version.
-To update our vue-cli command is – vue upgrade
+- To update our vue-cli command is – vue upgrade
-Now modify our ‘package.json’ file.
+- Now modify our ‘package.json’ file.
 Here we have to uninstall vue2 and vue-template-compiler.
 They are not needed for VueJS.
-Run the npm install command to install vue3, @vue/compat, and compiler @vue/compiler-sfc.
+- Run the npm install command to install vue3, @vue/compat, and compiler @vue/compiler-sfc.